[language-switcher]

 Malamba Coastal Collaborative

-Malamba Coastal Collaborative (MCC) is a partnership with and between indigenous communities and stakeholders dependent on 12,000ha of marine and coastal habitat in Inhambane, Mozambique.
+Malamba Coastal Collaborative (MCC) is a partnership with and between indigenous communities and stakeholders dependent on the ecological integrity of marine and coastal habitats in Inhambane, Mozambique.

-MCC's field station and HQ is an emerging hub for environmental protection & education, and sustainable forest- and ocean-based livelihoods centered on the remote, coastal corridor that links Bazaruto National Park and Pomene National Reserve.
+Our community field station is now an emerging hub for environmental protection & education, and sustainable forest- and ocean-based livelihoods centered on a remote, and critical coastal corridor that links Bazaruto National Park to the north and Pomene National Reserve to the south.

 Alongside a coalition of partners we are pioneering community-led coastal conservation through collaborative and synergistic programming, including: